iTwin/itwinjs-core/docs/core/changehistory/Roadmap.md

 We will use the following themes (that may be adjusted from time-to-time according to your input) to drive the evolution of iModel.js:

-- Assume that every Digital Twin will be a heterogeneous amalgamation of data from many sources. iModel.js should be the library for bringing them together as seamlessly as possible.
-- Empower developers to create immersive experiences for Infrastructure Digital Twins.
-- Empower developers to create powerful Agents that react to changes to iModels as they are checked into the iModelHub.
-- Create a delightful developer experience through:
-  - broad support for popular hardware and operating environments
-  - thorough and accurate documentation
+- Be the library for Digital Twins, bringing data from iModels and many other sources together seamlessly.
+- Empower Developers to write Digital Twin applications and services from scratch or integrate into existing applications.
-  - helpful samples and tutorials
+- Developing with iModel.js is enjoyable and productive.
-  - quick turnaround on issues
-  - adherence to open source standards and norms where possible
+- Adhere to open source standards and norms where possible
+- Be the best library for visualization of large 3d models.
-- Create a welcoming and inclusive ecosystem of innovation and enterprise.
+- Build a welcoming and inclusive ecosystem of innovation and enterprise.
-- Deliver new features, making them opt-in where possible.
-- Be as un-opinionated as possible by avoiding unnecessary dependencies
-- Remain focused on performance, scalability, security and extensibility.
+- Performance, scalability, security and extensibility are more important than new features.

 ## Priorities for 2019-2020

-### Platforms (ranked according to development resources)
+### Expand the number of supported platforms (ranked according to development resources)

 >For currently supported platforms see [Supported Platforms](../learning/SupportedPlatforms.md)